 parameter as required.

-address, so write-forwarding logic is not necessary, nor possible since
+returns the stored data, write-forwarding logic is not necessary, nor

 and write_clock

-necessary to tell it there will never be read/write address collisions, so
+CAD tool as necessary to tell it there will never be read/write address

 We initialize the read/write enables to zero, signifying an idle system.